Fall Fun in Big Bear Lake

 Enjoy some of the best Fall color in Southern California.
 For the true beleafers, this is the best time to visit Big Bear.
 The Falltacular is Big Bear Lake's celebration of pumpkin spice everything, the glory of sweater weather and all the ways you can enjoy this wonder-fall time of the year.

-Before you visit, however, we ask all guests to commit to helping us keep Big Bear Lake clean for everyone to enjoy.
-Please use caution and practice social distancing.
-Masks will be required when entering local stores and when social distancing is not possible.
-Please be respectful of the rules any business has regarding reopening.
-They are meant to keep staff and other patrons safe and to minimize the risk of a spike in COVID-19 cases.
+We ask that all guests commit to keeping Big Bear Lake safe for everyone to enjoy.
+Masks are required when entering local stores and restaurants, and we urge everyone to social distance whenever possible.
+Please be respectful of any rules businesses have in place, they are meant to keep staff and patrons safe and to minimize the spread of COVID-19.

-Whether you decide to enjoy a lake-side picnic, a scenic hiking trail or fishing trip excursion, please make sure you leave no trace.
-Leaving trash is not only an eyesore for everyone, but also harmful for local wildlife and can lead to fines!
+Whether you're enjoying a lake-side picnic, a scenic hike, or fishing trip excursion, please remember to leave no trace by taking your trash with you.
+Garbage left in the forest or around the lake is not only an eyesore, but harmful for local wildlife and can lead to fines!
+Together we can keep Big Bear beautiful and sustainable for generations to come.

 Oktoberfest reservations are now available, however current guidelines for social distancing mean this year's capacity is very limited.
 Reservations are first come, first serve and must be reserved in advance.
 This year's Oktoberfest will also be limited to outdoor seating.